 So you’ve been hurt in a car crash near Culpeper or Warrenton, and the insurance company is being very nice to you.
 It seems like everything is going well, and they ask you for a recorded statement.
 What do you say?
 Sure, why not!

+- The recorded statement is a trap.
 A recorded statement is a kind of trap.
 The insurance company will nicely ask you to give a recorded statement, all the while planning to try to get you to admit that you were partially to blame for the accident.
-They do this because in Virginia there is such a thing as “contributory negligence”.
+They do this because in Virginia there is such a thing as “contributory negligence.”
+If they can get you to admit to that on tape, they've got you.

 “But what if, maybe, it was my fault…?”